BartoszKaszewczuk/trafiboard/README.md

    1. [Nginx Proxy Manager](https://nginxproxymanager.com)
 1. 👯 Toggleable deduplication of routes that are common across hosts
 2. 🎯 Search bar to find your services even faster!
-3. ⚙️ Dead simple to setup and maintain.
-Just configure the URLs to your proxies and TrafiBoard will figure out the type of proxy and how to extract its information.
+3. ⚙️ Dead simple to setup and maintain
+   4. Just configure the URLs to your proxies and TrafiBoard will figure out the type of proxy and how to extract its information.
+4. 🐳 Docker deployment.
+Fast and simple.
 4. 💨 Stateless.
 No volumes to mount.
 No file permissions to deal with.

 ---